 A parent’s amount time spent with a child, known as timeshare, directly impacts the amount of child support paid to a parent.
 Therefore, it is important to have counsel to obtain the highest timeshare that you believe is in the child’s best interest.

 If you are going through a child support dispute, do not hesitate to contact Counts Law Firm.
-Emahn Counts is an experienced Los Angeles family law attorney who has years of experience in handling all types of family law matters.
+Emahn Counts is an experienced Los Angeles child support attorney who has years of experience in handling all types of child support matters.
 We have experience collecting on your family law judgment by filing requests for contempt, recording liens, garnishing wages, and levying accounts.
 Emahn Counts will help you devise a strategy to maximize the value you are entitled to for your child or help you negotiate a fair child support settlement.